dthaler/ebpf-docs/test/test-formatting.rst

 | 3          | Value 3         | Note 3                    |
 +------------+-----------------+---------------------------+

-Here's a table with multiple source lines in the same cell:
+Here's a grid table with multiple source lines in the same cell:

 +------------+-----------------+---------------------------+
 | Row        | Value           | Notes                     |